CDRT/mk_blog/docs/posts/intune_bios_deploy.md

 ![Detection Rule](https://cdrt.github.io/mk_blog/img/2019/intune_bios_deploy/image5.jpg)

-!!! info ""
+!!! info
     This detection method assumes a newer BIOS version is being deployed to a system on an older version.
-If you're attempting to deploy an older BIOS version, the rule will still evaluate as false and attempt to install the older version.
+If you're attempting to deploy an older BIOS version, the rule will still evaluate as false and attempt to install the older version unless it's been specified as a superseded app.

+!!! note
     If for some reason you're deploying an older BIOS version, make sure the **Secure Rollback Prevention** BIOS setting is disabled.

 Key path